 White Hake are captured in directed fisheries in Divs.
 3NOPs, and as bycatch primarily in fisheries targeting Atlantic Cod (Gadus morhua), Atlantic Halibut (Hippoglossus hippoglossus), Monkfish (Lophius americanus), Redfish (Sebastes spp.) and, since 2015, Witch Flounder (Glyptocephalus cynoglossus; Fig. 3).
-White Hake are caught mainly by gillnets, longlines, and otter trawls (Fig. 4).
-In White Hake-directed fisheries, bycatch of other commercially important species occurs including Atlantic Cod, Haddock (Melanogrammus aeglefinus), American Plaice (Hippoglossoides platessoides), Atlantic Halibut, and Monkfish.
+Over the same time period, there was a decline in the bycatch of White Hake in Atlantic Cod-directed fisheries.
+White Hake are caught mainly by gillnets, longlines, and otter trawls; however, since 2015, there has been a decline in bycatch in gillnet fisheries, and an increase in the proportion caught by otter trawls (Fig. 4).
+In White Hake-directed fisheries, bycatch of other commercially important species also occurs: including Atlantic Cod, Haddock (Melanogrammus aeglefinus), American Plaice (Hippoglossoides platessoides), Atlantic Halibut, and Monkfish.